viviaa/powerbi-docs.pt-br/powerbi-docs/service-azure-sql-data-warehouse-with-direct-connect.md

 A maneira mais fácil de alternar entre o SQL Data Warehouse e o Power BI é com o botão **Abrir no Power BI** no Portal do Azure.
 Esse botão permite que você comece diretamente a criar novos painéis no Power BI.

 1. Para começar, navegue até sua instância do SQL Data Warehouse no Portal do Azure.
-No momento, o SQL Data Warehouse tem apenas uma presença na Versão Prévia do Portal do Azure.
+No momento, observe que o SQL Data Warehouse tem apenas uma presença no portal do Azure.

 2. Clique no botão **Abrir no Power BI**